lmb-freiburg/ogn/README.md

 Source code accompanying the paper ["Octree Generating Networks: Efficient Convolutional Architectures for High-resolution 3D Outputs"](https://lmb.informatik.uni-freiburg.de/people/tatarchm/ogn/) by M. Tatarchenko, A. Dosovitskiy and T. Brox.
 The implementation is based on [Caffe](http://caffe.berkeleyvision.org/), and extends the basic framework by providing layers for octree-specific features.

 ## Build
-For compilation instructions please refer to the [official](http://caffe.berkeleyvision.org/installation.html) or [unofficial](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) cmake build guidelines for Caffe.
+For compilation instructions please refer to the [official](http://caffe.berkeleyvision.org/installation.html) or [unofficial](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) CMake build guidelines for Caffe.
+Makefile build is not supported.

 ## Data
 Octrees are stored as text-based serialized std::map containers.
 The provided utility (tools/ogn_converter) can be used to convert [binvox](http://minecraft.gamepedia.com/Programs_and_editors/Binvox) voxel grids into octrees.
 Three of the datasets used in the paper (ShapeNet-cars, FAUST and BlendSwap) can be downloaded from [here](http://lmb.informatik.uni-freiburg.de/data/ogn/data.zip).
 For ShapeNet-all, we used the voxelizations(ftp://cs.stanford.edu/cs/cvgl/ShapeNetVox32.tgz) and the renderings(ftp://cs.stanford.edu/cs/cvgl/ShapeNetRendering.tgz) provided by Choy et al. for their [3D-R<sup>2</sup>N<sup>2</sup>](https://github.com/chrischoy/3D-R2N2) framework.